Washington District Of Columbia, USA Travel Guide

 Combine D.C.
 With other East Coast adventures.

-This allows for a diverse exploration of history, nature, and local culture across several states.
+This makes possible a diverse exploration of history, nature, and local culture across several states.

 Consider renting a car for flexibility and exploring at your own pace.

-Plan your route to include a mix of urban and rural experiences.
+Plan your route to contain a mix of urban and rural experiences.

 Extend your trip northward for a comprehensive East Coast experience.